 Class Lab Clinical Credit

 ENG 111 Writing and Inquiry 3 0 0 3

-Prerequisites: DRE 098
+Prerequisites: DRE 097 or ENG 002

-Co-requisites.
-None
+Co-requisites: None

+Local Co-requ isite: ENG 011

 This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
 Emphasis is placed on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.